-Today, one of the most critical skills any professional can possess is being able to show the accountability of various processes and functions.
-More than any time in the past, senior executives and other stakeholders are questioning the value of a variety of programs, projects, and processes.
-Professionals must show how this value can be measured and reported in credible, methodical way.
-The ROI certification, which now boasts 10 years of success, is the standard for achieving and verifying that an individual possesses these skills.
+Today, one critical professional skill is being able to show the accountability of various processes and functions.
+Senior executives and other stakeholders can question the value of a variety of programs, projects, and processes, but professionals with ROI Methodology knowledge can show how value can be measured and reported in credible ways.
+The ROI certification, which now boasts 10 years of success, is the standard for achieving and verifying that individuals possess these skills.

 |2.
 Learning||Measures changes in knowledge, skills, and attitudes|

-The evaluation levels categorize data, reporting a chain of impact as reaction leads to learning, to application, to impact, and to return on investment (Figure 2).
+The evaluation levels categorize data, reporting a chain of impact as reaction leads to learning, to application, to impact and to return on investment.

-The Phillips ROI Methodology™ model provides a step-by-step process for collecting data, summarizing and processing data, isolating the effects of programs, converting data to monetary value, and capturing the actual ROI (Figure 3).
+The Phillips ROI Methodology™ model provides a step-by-step process for collecting data, summarizing and processing data, isolating the effects of programs, converting data to monetary value, and capturing the actual ROI.

-The Phillips ROI Methodology™ shown above is applied through a 10-step process.
+The Phillips ROI Methodology™ is applied through a 10-step process.

-The detailed planning process takes place in this step.
-The purpose of the evaluation is clearly defined and baseline data is developed/collected.
-If the purpose is to calculate the ROI, the entire ROI Process (10 steps) will be followed.
-If the purpose is only to determine behavior change, then the evaluation will stop short of collecting business impact data and calculating the ROI.
+The purpose of the evaluation should be clearly defined and baseline data should be developed/collected.
+If the purpose is to calculate the ROI, the entire ROI Process should be followed.
+If the purpose is only to determine behavior change, then the evaluation can stop short of collecting business impact data and calculating the ROI.
 If the purpose is to determine business impact, then data will be collected at all levels.
-Step 2 includes determining the data collection strategy and developing the necessary detail planning documents that specify how steps 3 through 10 will be carried out.
+This step also includes determining the data collection strategy and developing the detail planning documents that specify how steps 3 through 10 can be carried out.

-Step 3 begins the implementation of the data collection strategy that was planned in step 2.
-In step 3 the client organization usually collects the L-1 and L-2 data during the solution implementation (satisfaction/planned action and learning).
+Step 3 begins the implementation of the data collection strategy that was planned in the previous step.
+In step 3, the client organization usually collects the L-1 and L-2 data during the solution implementation (satisfaction/planned action and learning).
 This data is later reported along with follow-up data from step 4.

 In step 5, the data analysis phase of the process begins.
 The effects of the solution are isolated to determine the extent that the business measures were influenced by the solution.